taromorimoto/teuvopeltoniemi/_posts/books/1979-2-1-Alkoholistihuollon-toiminta-alueet.md

 title_en: Areas of operation of alcohol care - a study of the content of the work of the PAVI addiction care office in Helsinki
 image: Teuvonlisuri.jpg
 published: Helsinki 1979
-publisher: Helsingin yliopisto, University of Helsinki - Sosiologian lisensiaattitutkimus, Licenciate theses in sosiology.
+publisher: Helsingin yliopisto, University of Helsinki - Sosiologian lisensiaattitutkimus, Licenciate theses in sosiology
 authors: Teuvo Peltoniemi
 categories: Books
 ---